divy-jain/Custom-AI-Chatbot/README.md

 # Custom-AI-Chatbot
 Chatbot implemented in Python, using OpenAI's API, LlamaIndex, Langchain, Gradio and PyPDF2.

 Implemented for Ecolytics, with the purpose of training on custom data about the B-Corp Sustainability Certification to answer client business queries on how best to meet sustainability standards.
+Data scraped off of B-Lab's publicly available guide.

 The code sets up a custom-trained AI chatbot using the GPT-3.5-turbo language model from OpenAI.
 The code requires several Python packages to be installed using pip.
 These packages are: